Audible Alternatives

 The Best Audible Alternative: Libro.FM

-Libro.Fm – We ADORE Libro.FM for so many reasons, but most of all because the proceeds from the audiobooks purchased go to independent booksellers!
-Monthly plans start at $14.99 a month for one credit.
+Libro.Fm – Jackie and I ADORE Libro.FM for so many reasons, but most of all because the proceeds from the audiobooks go to independent booksellers!
+You can also pick which store to pick as yours.
+Monthly subscription plans start at $14.99 a month for one credit.
 All other audiobooks are 30% off.
 You can also buy more credit bundles to supplement your plan.
+Just like Audible, you can preorder books that you are most excited to read.
+You can cancel your subscription whenever you want.

 The Best Free Audible Alternative: Libby

 Libby – I adore this free alternative to Audible because it supports our local library system!
-Anyone can open a Libby account where you have access to any book your library offers in audiobook format.
+Anyone can open a Libby account, where you have access to any book your library offers in audiobook format.
 It allows you to put a hold on a book just like a normal library hold.
 You have an unlimited number of listens, you can make a to-read list, and the interface is very intuitive.
+I just found our that your favorite authors get paid for library book reads and listens.

 Other Alternatives to Audible We Recommend

 Hoopla – This free library app is actually Jackie’s pick for the best free alternative to Audible.
 But since I’m writing this post, I get to win. 😜 All you need is your library card to start listening!
-Unlike Libby, with Hoopla there is no wait time and you can listen to books immediately.
-You get 5 book loans a month and they have a great selection of new and old audiobooks, but not nearly as much of a selection as your Library.
+Unlike Libby, with Hoopla, there is no wait time, and you can listen to books immediately.
+You get 5 book loans a month, and they have a great selection of new and old audiobooks, but not nearly as much of a selection as your Library.
+I recommend that you use Hoopla to supplement your listening each month.

 Book of the Month – While Book of the Month has been around for decades, they have recently launched an audiobook option as well.
 It utilizes the same BOTM app that users use monthly to pick their books.
 BOTM works by offering a selection of 5-7 curated books each month.
 For $13.99 a month, you can get a credit and select one of their books in Hardback OR audiobook format.
 Additional books can be purchased in either format and if you are unhappy with the selections, you can simply skip the month and roll over the credit.